willfindlay/COMP5900T-Notes/midterm/midterm.md

     - usually augments DAC
     - administrator sets policy, cannot be changed by users

+#### Access Matrix, ACLs, Cap-Lists

+- access matrix defines
+    - $x$ is objects
+    - $y$ is subjects
+    - cells of allowed operations
+- access matrix is abstract
+    - in reality, implemented as ACLs or cap-lists, not both
+    - sparse matrix, inefficient memory usage
+    - ACLs can be derived from cap-lists, cap-lists from ACLs -> no need for both
+- ACLs
+    - rows of access matrix
+    - define what objects the subject can interact with in what way
+- cap-lists
+    - cols of access matrix
+    - define what subjects can perform what operations on the object

 ## Activity: Design a Reference Monitor for a Real Life Situation

 - safety deposit box